richard-lyman/amotoen/README.markdown

 Introduction
 ------------

-Amotoen is a Clojure library that supports PEG style definitions of grammars.
+Amotoen is a Clojure library that supports PEG style definitions of grammars that can produce parsers.
 While there are academic papers available that rigorously define PEG, I've found that PEGs, or **P**arsing **E**xpression **G**rammar(s), are best explained by the [related Wikipedia page](http://en.wikipedia.org/wiki/Parsing_expression_grammar).